 It’s a lot easier to get around Delhi.
 Delhi has an excellent metro system, and although traffic is bad, it doesn’t get completely gridlocked the way Mumbai does.
 Uber and Ola are easy to use in Delhi, and for shorter distances I take auto rickshaws.

 The best way to get around Mumbai is by taxi, Uber or Ola.
-All are relatively cheap and it’s safe to flag down a tax in Mumbai.
+All are relatively cheap and it’s safe to flag down a taxi in Mumbai.
 Auto rickshaw are great for shorter distances, but they’re not allowed south of Bandra (south Mumbai), which is where most visitors end up staying.

 Mumbai vs Delhi: which city has more to do?